H3X638/HackTheBox/ready.md

 ## Root

-Root was relatively easy, learned about escaping a docker.
-Turns out that I had root password the whole time, through my enumeration I came across while grepping through some config files, but I didn't think much of it until I gave the box a break and came back to it.
-After logging in as root I attempted to find the root flag, but it wasn't in the root directory.
-I found this odd, so after a bit of digging around on google, I came to the conclusion that I needed to escape the environment that I was in.
+Root access turned out to be relatively straightforward as I learned about escaping a Docker environment.
+Interestingly, I had the root password all along, as I discovered during my enumeration by grepping through some config files.
+Initially, I didn't pay much attention to it, but after taking a break and returning to the box, it clicked.

+After logging in as root, I attempted to locate the root flag, but it wasn't in the root directory, which struck me as odd.
+A bit of research on Google led me to the conclusion that I needed to escape the environment I was in.

 ![Docker](/ready/images/dockerescape.png)